redpencilio/deliver-email-service/README.md

     restart: always
     logging: *default-logging
 ```
-When creating an email in the database (see [useful queries](#useful-queries)) the email will go through the same process as it would when sending an email using SMTP or any other service.
+When creating an email in the database (see [useful queries](#useful-queries)) the email will go through the same process as it would when sending an email using any other smtp service.
 The main difference being that the service will create a temporary generated ethereal mailbox for you where you can view your send emails.
 At the end of each send email, the logs will display a preview url:

 ```
 > EMAIL 3: Preview url https://ethereal.email/message/123456788abcdefg